-This information leaflet will help you and your child to take care of their glasses.
-Knowing how to look out for signs that their frame is no longer fitting properly is very useful and is discussed in the guidelines below.
+Know how to look out for signs that their frame is no longer fitting properly

 A good well fitting frame is important, if a child can take part in the choice of frame this usually helps with the co-operation to wear the glasses.
 Your optometrist will help to make sure that the frame is right for your child.
 It is important to note that a child will not report that a frame is ‘tight’ or ‘loose’, as an adult would.
 As parents / teachers you can be very proactive in detecting any frame related problems early on.

 Below are some quick guidelines to help check that the frame is fitting comfortably:

 The sides of the frame are long enough to fit around the ears (curl sides can help glasses stay on younger children)

 Check there is no redness around or at the back of the ears; or sides of the face

 Check that the bridge doesn’t pinch, or cause redness or rubbing at the sides of the nose.
 Make sure the glasses aren’t allowed to slide down the nose, this is important to prevent the child from receiving the benefit of the glasses by looking over the top of the frames (or underneath if frames are too shallow)

 Plenty of room around the lenses to allow air to flow around the eyes